The Official Walt Wingfield Website

 - The Globe and Mail

 DAN NEEDLES (playwright) Dan Needles spent half his childhood in the city and half on the family farm at Rosemont, Ontario.
 After university he went to work as editor of the local newspaper in Shelburne where he created the character of Walt Wingfield, the retired stockbroker turned farmer, who told about his adventures on the farm in a series of weekly letters to the editor.
-In 1985 Dan drew from these columns to write his first play Letter From Wingfield Farm.
+In 1985, Dan drew from these columns to write his first play Letter From Wingfield Farm.
 Wingfield's Progress followed in 1987, Wingfield's Folly in 1990, Wingfield Unbound in 1997, Wingfield On Ice in 2001, Wingfield's Inferno in 2005 and Wingfield Lost and Found in 2009.
-Since 1997 Dan has delighted readers of Harrowsmith magazine with his back page column.
-He also writes for Small Farm Canada, Farmers Forum and three Ontario publications, On the Bay, In the Hills and Watershed.
-Dan won the 2003 Leacock Medal for Humour for his book With Axe and Flask, the History of Persephone Township from Pre-Cambrian Times to the Present.
-Wingfield's World, a novelization of all seven Wingfield plays, was released by Random House in October, 2011.
-His latest book, True Confessions from the Ninth Concession, was published by Douglas & McIntyre in the fall of 2017.
-Dan's other plays include The Perils of Persephone, Ed's Garage, The Team on the Hill, Baco Noir and The Last Christmas Turkey, which premiered as a Christmas musical at Theatre Orangeville in December, 2017, with music and lyrics by composer Clive VanderBurgh.
-In December, 2014, Dan was appointed Member of the Order of Canada.
+Dan writes for six publications these days: Harrowsmith, Small Farm Canada, Farmers Forum, Watershed, In the Hills and On the Bay.
+He’s also the winner of the 2003 Leacock Medal for Humour for With Axe and Flask, a comic history of his fictional Persephone Township.
+He is the author of a number of multi-character stage plays including The Perils of Persephone, Ed's Garage, The Last Christmas Turkey (a musical), The Team on the Hill, and Fair Play.
+Dan has collected the Wingfield plays in a novelized book version, Wingfield's World, published by Random House.
+His latest book, True Confessions from the Ninth Concession, published by Douglas & McIntyre, is a collection of his magazine columns over the last 25 years.

 "Dan Needles has much the same gift for gentle comedy as England's James Herriot of All Creatures Great and Small glory."